Trading quarantines, Americans from cruise land in US

 Australia, Canada, Hong Kong and Italy were planning similar flights of passengers.
 Other governments, including Canada and Hong Kong, also will require the passengers to undergo a second 14-day quarantine.

 Japan on Sunday announced another 70 infections on the Diamond Princess, raising the ship’s total number of cases to 355.
 Overall, Japan has 419 confirmed cases of the virus, including one death.
+The United States has confirmed 15 cases within the country.
+Separately, one U.S. citizen died in China.

 Americans Cheryl and Paul Molesky, a couple from Syracuse, New York, opted to trade one coronavirus quarantine for another, leaving the cruise ship to fly back to the U.S. Cheryl Molesky said the rising number of patients on the ship factored into the decision.